marcoHomeStudio/ESP8266_4Output-OTA-with-Arduino-IDE/README.md

 The init field is selecting the device mode.

 True= device initialization, the device is set in AP mode.

 False= Device normal mode, the device start in wifi station mode and the device parameters are read and apply from the config.json file.

+output0Friendlyname from 0 to 3. friendly name diplay on the http interface

 # To do